 Another beer I had a chance to try was their Rural Minutes IPA.
 Described as “Country Time…but in beer form,” I found it to be quite delicious.
 In fact, it reminded me a lot of a shandy, but much better.
 As someone that doesn’t tend to personally enjoy shandies, this would make a great substitute beer on a hot day.

 Overall, I really enjoyed my two visits to Fifth Frame Brewing Company.
-While it’s possible there are other breweries doing the same thing, I’ve never been to or heard of another place that runs a coffee roaster and a brewery out of the same shop.
+While it’s possible there are other breweries in Rochester, NY doing the same thing, I’ve never been to or heard of another place that runs a coffee roaster and a brewery out of the same shop.

 While it might sound like a strange combination in one sense, the space perfectly melded the casual vibes of a coffee shop and a brewery together and produced a great quality product that is perfect for breakfast, lunch, dinner, or happy hour.